FastLine

 Detection Session

-All detection processes must occur within a Detection Session, these sessions can be created by the user through the interface or the API.
-Once created, sessions can be started, paused, resumed and finished.
-While not finished, sessions can have settings and data changed.
-Once finished, the session generates a detection report that can no longer be altered.
+Every detection process must occur within a Detection Session; these sessions can be created by the user through the interface or the API.
+Once created, sessions can be started, paused, resumed, and ended.
+While not ended, sessions can have their settings and data changed.
+Once ended, the session generates a detection report that can no longer be changed.

-A Detection Session can be seen as a report that is being written.
+A Detection Session can be seen as a report being written.
 When complete, it becomes an immutable detection report, ensuring data consistency.

-Each detection session has its own UUID (Universally Unique Identifier, in English, Universal Unique Identifier), called SGUID (Session Global Unique Identifier, in English, Session Global Unique Identifier)
+Each detection session has its own UUID (Universal Unique Identifier, in English, Universal Unique Identifier), called SGUID (Global Session Unique Identifier, in English, Session Global Unique Identifier)

-Error in the Federal Revenue Detected List shows the people who matched with the registered people since the beginning of the session:
+The List of Identified shows the people who matched the registered people since the beginning of the session:

-Error in the Federal Revenue Unidentified List shows the people who did not match with the registered people since the beginning of the session:
+The List of Unidentified shows the people who did not match the registered people since the beginning of the session:

 Results Report